fearandesire/fearandesire/README.md

 &nbsp;

-been writing code since before i was a teenager, never stopped.
+i've been obsessed with the PC & how programs work since before i was a teenager,

-most of what i make lives at the intersection of stuff i care about: sports, software, and the endless list of ideas i'm cursed with.
+most of what i make and work on lives at the intersection of stuff i'm passionate or care about: sports, software, and the endless list of ideas i'm cursed with.

 <!--
 if you need me, you'll find me.
+Discord: fenixforever
 -->